sindresorhus/p-queue/readme.md

 The difference with `.onEmpty` is that `.onIdle` guarantees that all work from the queue has finished. `.onEmpty` merely signals that the queue is empty, but it could mean that some promises haven't completed yet.

+#### .onSizeLessThan(limit)

+Returns a promise that settles when the queue size is less than the given limit: `queue.size < limit`.

+If you want to avoid having the queue grow beyond a certain size you can `await queue.onSizeLessThan()` before adding a new item.

+Note that this only limits the number of items waiting to start.
+There could still be up to `concurrency` jobs already running that this call does not include in its calculation.

 #### .clear()

 Clear the queue.